Assured Food Standards

-Assured Food Standards is a United Kingdom company which licenses the Red Tractor quality mark, a product certification programme that comprises a number of farm assurance schemes for food products, animal feed and fertilizer.
-The scheme is subject to frequent media scrutiny because of the systematic and routine animal abuse that happens at Red Tractor assured farms.
+Assured Food Standards is a United Kingdom company which licenses the Red Tractor quality mark, a farm assurance programme for food products, animal feed and fertiliser.
+Numerous cases of animal abuse have been documented on Red Tractor assured farms.

 History

 The Red Tractor scheme was launched in 2000 by the National Farmers Union of England and Wales, with the logo originally known as the Little Red Tractor, and also the British Farm Standard.
 It was launched on 13 June 2000.

-Around the time of the launch, the NFU found in a survey that 70% of the public had no idea what type of food their local farmers tended to produce.
+According to The Guardian, around the time of the Red Tractor scheme’s launch in June 2000, the National Farmers’ Union commissioned a survey which found that “an alarming 70% of the British public have no idea what food the farmers in their local area produce.”

 In 2005, the organisation kept its Red Tractor quality mark, but was renamed from "British Farm Standard" to the "Assured Food Standards".
 The company is limited by guarantee and permitted to operate without the word "limited" in its company name.

 In April 2009, Cains Brewery of Liverpool produced the first lager, Cains Export, to be accredited by the Red Tractor.
 Since June 2010, Carling cans of lager have displayed the logo, as the barley used has been certified.